kubernetes-sigs/kube-scheduler-simulator/docs/api.md

 ## Reset all resources and scheduler configutarion

-cleans up all resources and scheduler configuration.
+clean up all resources and scheduler configuration.

 ### HTTP Request